 - Immediate action is necessary

-- Start the antibiotics you have been given; double the first dose, then continue as label directs
+- Start the antibiotics you have been given; double the first dose, then continue as the label directs

 - Track the temperature at hourly intervals

-- If pet is not significantly better in 1-2 hours, call your local veterinarian or a local emergency clinic.
+- If your pet is not significantly better in 1-2 hours, call your local veterinarian or a local emergency clinic.
 DO NOT WAIT OVERNIGHT!
 This situation can be treated rapidly and almost always successfully.
 However, an extended delay before initiation of treatment may result in health complications or even death.
-Your local veterinarian has been given treatment protocols for this situation and in most cases this will be more convenient for you.
+Your local veterinarian has been given treatment protocols for this situation and in most cases, this will be more convenient for you.

 Chemotherapy treads a narrow path between effectiveness and toxicity.
 In fact, chemotherapeutic protocols are most often limited not by the ability of drugs to kill tumor cells, but by their toxicity to the patient.
 The goal is to destroy as many malignant cells as possible while leaving enough normal, “organized” cells to recover organ function.
 It is important, therefore, that we use the highest dosages that we think the patient can tolerate.
 The more cancer cells surviving any one time, the sooner the patient will become resistant to the beneficial effects of the drugs.